20049200365/FMM/README.md

 # Result

-  Run FMM_CODE.cpp as an example.
+  We run FMM_CODE.cpp as an example.
 The result is as follows.

   ```C++
   Data size: 1000000